Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 - Available in NPM - [https://www.npmjs.com/package/@azure/communication-calling/v/1.33.2-beta.1](https://www.npmjs.com/package/@azure/communication-calling/v/1.33.2-beta.1)

 ### New features:
-- <b>Dual Pin</b> - Support for rendering 2 streams with high resolution - up to 2 streams with resolution up to 720p can be rendered simultaneously, please check public documentation for further details
+- <b>Dual Pin</b> - Support for rendering 2 streams with high resolution - up to 2 streams with resolution up to 720p can be rendered simultaneously.
 - <b>RealTimeText</b> - Instantly transmit text as you type while in a call, enabling seamless and immediate communication for more accessible and responsive interactions.

 ## 1.32.1 (2024-01-09)